Communities

 Too literal

-Quintec‭ wrote over 2 years ago
+Quintec‭ wrote about 3 years ago

 As my answer stated, a literal interpretation is typically not the way to go, especially when dealing with targets... for example, this is invalidated by some lines further down in the Catapult description that were quoted in the question: "On a failed save, the object strikes the target and stops moving"